MAIF/shapash/.github/PULL_REQUEST_TEMPLATE.md

 Please provide enough information so that others can review your pull request:

 Explain the details for making this change.
-What existing problem does the pull request solve?
+What existing problem does the pull request solve ?

 Test plan (required)